This is a list of available addons for Storybook.

 The Storybook webapp UI can be customised with this addon.
 It can be used to change the header, show/hide various UI elements and to enable full-screen mode by default.

 Storyshots is a way to automatically jest-snapshot all your stories.
 More info here.

 Redirects console output (logs, errors, warnings) into Action Logger Panel.

 withConsole decorator notifies from what stories logs are coming.

 You need to install these addons directly from NPM in order to use them.

 With this addon, you can add docs in markdown format for each story.
 It very useful because most projects and components already have README.md files.
 Now it is easy to add them into your Storybook.

-A decorator that allows you to integrate react-router components in your stories.
+A decorator that allows you to use your routing-aware components in your stories.